“Embodied Plasticities”: an intergenerational exhibition of Mexican trans artists

 An approach to trans aesthetics and knowledge

-The participating artists are: Terry Holiday , Sofia Moreno , Naomi Torres , Deborah Alvarez , Viviana Rocco , Romina Jauregui , Laura Glover , Valis Ortiz , Jovana , Laura Victoria Martes , Flores Rosx , Antía Alanis , Lluvia and Rojo Génesis .
+The participating artists are: Terry Holiday , Sofía Moreno , Naomi Torres , Deborah Alvarez , Viviana Rocco , Romina Jauregui , Laura Glover , Valis Ortiz , Jovana , Laura Victoria Martes , Flores Rosx , Antía Alanis , Lluvia and Rojo Génesis .

 The place for trans artists

-“Genealogical artistic dialogue builds a collective trans memory”
+“Genealogical artistic dialogue builds a trans collective memory”

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US